Portrait of Omai: Background

-Mai (known in England as Omai) left the Society Islands (specifically, Raiatea) with Commander Tobias Furneaux on his ship HMS Adventure.
-The Adventure had left England in 1772, accompanying Captain James Cook on his second voyage of discovery in the Pacific, and visited Tahiti and Huahine in 1773.
-After visiting New Zealand, Omai arrived in England on Furneaux's ship in July 1774.
+Mai (known in English as Omai) left the Society Islands (specifically, Raiatea) with Commander Tobias Furneaux on his ship HMS Adventure.
+The Adventure had left Great Britain in 1772, accompanying Captain James Cook on his second voyage of discovery in the Pacific, and visited Tahiti and Huahine in 1773.
+After visiting New Zealand, Omai arrived in Great Britain on Furneaux's ship in July 1774.

-Mai was admired by London society, staying with the President of the Royal Society Sir Joseph Banks and meeting King George III, Dr Samuel Johnson, Frances Burney, and other English celebrities.
+Mai was admired by London society, staying with the President of the Royal Society Sir Joseph Banks and meeting King George III, Samuel Johnson, Frances Burney, and other English celebrities.
 He returned to the Pacific with Cook's third voyage in July 1776, arriving back on the island of Huahine in 1777.
 He stayed behind after Cook left in November 1777, and Mai died there in late 1779.

 Painting

 Reynolds portrayed Mai as an exotic figure—an idealized depiction echoing Jean-Jacques Rousseau's concept of a noble savage.
 He stands barefoot, alone in a rural Arcadian landscape with unusual palm-like trees.
 Reynolds invokes a sense of receding space as Mai moves across the landscape, making a patrician gesture.

 He is wearing flowing "oriental" white robes resembling a version of ceremonial Tahitian dress, associated with Tahitian nobility and the priestly classes.
 The sash around his waist is in a different pigment - slightly creamier compared to the tunic he's wearing, with light red edging.
 The cloth material is perhaps intended to be tapa cloth, a bark cloth associated with the different islands in Polynesia.

 His adlocutio pose was inspired by the Apollo Belvedere; Reynolds first used the pose in 1752, after visiting Rome, in a portrait of Commodore Augustus Keppel.
 The pose emphasizes the ritual tattoos on his hands, while also making classical allusions.
 Tattoos were seen in the South Pacific, particularly in the Māori groups, and were customary for coming of age rites for the worship of a local god called ʻOro.
 It is considered the first portrait of a person of colour "painted with dignity, grandeur, and agency".

 The work measures 90 × 57 in.
 It was painted in around 1775, and was one of 12 portraits exhibited by Reynolds at the Royal Academy's eighth exhibition in 1776, to great acclaim.
 It was praised as a good likeness of the subject.
 The other paintings exhibited by Reynolds in 1776 included a full-length portrait of Georgiana, Duchess of Devonshire in a similarly idyllic setting.

 A pencil preparatory sketch is held by the National Library of Australia as part of the Rex Nan Kivell Collection, and Yale University Art Gallery has an oval oil sketch.
 The painting was reproduced as a mezzotint by Johann Jacobé, published by John Boydell in 1780.